Mohammad Hussein Fadlallah: Return to Lebanon

 After 21 years of studying under the prominent teachers of the Najaf religious university he concluded his studies in 1966 and returned to Lebanon.
 He had already visited Lebanon in 1952 where he recited a poem eulogizing Muhsin al Amin at his funeral.

 In 1966 Fadlallah received an invitation from a group who had established a society called "The family of Fraternity" (جمعية أسرة التآخي Jam'iyat Usrat at-Ta'akhi) to come and live with them in the area of Naba'a in Eastern Beirut.
 He agreed, especially as the conditions at Najaf impelled him to leave.

 In Naba'a, Fadlallah began his work by organising cultural seminars and delivering religious speeches that discussed social issues as well.
 These social issues encompassed improving education and expertise among the population in Lebanon.
 Fadlallah was quoted as saying, "We have to improve our education and gain more scientific knowledge.
 If we do not make the best of our time now, we will not be able to build our future or develop in the future."
 In addition to the academic work that Fadlallah did, he also opened up schools like the Imam Ali Bin Abi Talib school in South Lebanon, Islamic centres like the large Islamic Center in Beirut, and orphanages like the Imam Al-Khoei Orphanage in Beirut.

 His political activism thus mainly concerned improving education, healthcare and social services in Lebanon.
 During the Lebanese Civil War nevertheless, Fadlallah and his political activism was at its peak.
-His views then was against Western powers such as Israel and United States but also conservative Arab regimes, specially against the monarchy of Saudi Arabia that allegedly tried to murder him while also killing several innocent people.
+His views then were against Western powers such as Israel and the United States, but also conservative Arab regimes, especially against the monarchy of Saudi Arabia, that allegedly tried to murder him while also killing several innocent people.